didoesdigital/steno-dictionaries/README.md

 ## Common Words Dictionary

 This dictionary consists of common words already available in the default Plover dictionary.
 If you need only the common words for some reason, copy the [`common-words.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/common-words.json) file into your dictionary folder and add it to your Plover config to use the briefs for a thousand or so common English words.

+# Contributing

+If you notice a misstroke, please mention it.
+This will help future stenographers learning from Typey Type for Stenographers have a better experience learning stenography.
+The easiest way to help is to [create a new issue](https://github.com/dimonster/steno-dictionaries/issues/new) for each misstroke or set of misstrokes you find.

+## Better briefs

+When proposing better briefs, here are some suggestions:

+- Check your dictionary for similar strokes.
+There might be unexpected conflicts around your preferred brief.
+- Check your dictionary for similar word beginnings and endings.
+There might be a set of relevant strokes that suggest a better brief.
+There might also be similar words that need new briefs at the same time to be consistent.
+- Check for potential conflicts or word boundary errors, especially when using strokes used for prefixes or suffixes.
+- Ask the [community](http://www.openstenoproject.org/community/) for suggestions.

+# Code of Conduct

+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [typeytype@didoesdigital.com](mailto:typeytype@didoesdigital.com).

+# License

+GPLv2+.
+See [license](LICENSE) for details.